TechHutTV/homelab/monitoring/README.md

 ```
 ### Launch the Stack

-In our project director we can launch the stack using the compose up command.
+In our project directory we can launch the stack using the compose up command.
 ```
 docker compose up -d
 ```